zhacha222/Photo_Wall/README.md

 ### Features:

 1. **Heart Trail**: When you move the mouse, a heart trail will appear.
 At the same time, a lighter heart pattern will always float at the bottom of the interface, adding a romantic atmosphere while preventing the color from being too bright and tacky.
+If you still think this feature is too tacky, you can delete `<script src="hearts.js"></script>` in `index.html`.

 <p align="center">
     <img src="readme_img/GIF_1.gif" alt="GIF" width="80%" max-width="2000px"/>